rahulabrol/AnnotationMvp/README.md

 # How to use AnnotationMvp

-AnnotationMvp is an annotation based library.To use this library you need to know about @Model ,@Presentera and @View.
+AnnotationMvp is an annotation based library.To use this library you need to know about @Model ,@Presenter and @View.

 Add the annotationMVP module in your gradle folder or include the following code to build.gradle file:

 android {

     defaultConfig {
     minSdkVersion 15
         targetSdkVersion 26
         ..
         ..